nclab-me-ncku/Temporal_Attention_LSTM/README.md

 ## Introduction and environment

-> * This repository implements temporal attention-aware timestep selection (TTS) method for LSTM.
+ * This repository implements temporal attention-aware timestep selection (TTS) method for LSTM.
-> * Our research has exerted this technique in neural decoding.
-Experimental results show that it could **outperform state-of-the-art neural decoders** on two nonhuman primate datasets.
-In addition, it also **reduces the computation time for prediction**.
+ * Our research has exerted this technique in neural decoding.
+Experimental results show that it could <font color=#800000>outperform state-of-the-art neural decoders</font> on two nonhuman primate datasets.
+In addition, it also <font color=#800000>reduces the computation time for prediction</font>.
-> * Here is our environment:
+ * Here is our environment:
->> * OS: Windows 10
+> * OS: Windows 10
->>* Language: python 3.9
+>* Language: python 3.9
->>* Packages: includes in `Pipfile`
+>* Packages: includes in `Pipfile`

 ## Why we need timestep selection

-RNN-based neural decoders might cause **latency between the input of neural activity and the response of kinematic state** because of insufficient number of timesteps (time bins) signal.
+RNN-based neural decoders might cause <font color=#800000>latency between the input of neural activity and the response of kinematic state</font> because of insufficient number of timesteps (time bins) signal.

-Therefore, adding both previous and current timesteps signal could **help the model learn neural response dynamics** from neural activity efficiently.
+Therefore, adding both previous and current timesteps signal could <font color=#800000>help the model learn neural response dynamics</font> from neural activity efficiently.

-However, **excessively long neural activity periods results in computational burden** and hinders the decoding performance.
+However, <font color=#800000>excessively long neural activity periods results in computational burden</font> and hinders the decoding performance.

-Accordingly, it is important to **make a trade-off between the computational complexity of decoder and the decoding performance** by selecting adequate number of input timesteps.
+Accordingly, it is important to <font color=#800000>make a trade-off between the computational complexity of decoder and the decoding performance</font> by selecting adequate number of input timesteps.

 ## What is temporal attention module (TAM)